 Notes

 - I tested this recipe with three flour blends.
-Authentic Foods Steve's GF Bread Blend (pictured above) and my DIY Gluten Free Flour Blend (gum-free.)
-I also tested this recipe with Cup4Cup.
-The Cup4Cup gluten free flour version will take more work because it needed over 1 cup of additional flour compared to the other brands.
-I plan to test Cup4Cup again and try to modify the liquid-to-starch ratio a bit more.
+Authentic Foods Steve’s GF Bread Blend (pictured above) and my DIY Gluten-Free Flour Blend (gum-free.)
+I also tested this recipe with Cup4Cup, but I haven’t perfected it yet, as this flour blend requires more than 1 cup of additional flour compared to other brands or less liquid.
+I plan to test Cup4Cup again and adjust the liquid-to-starch ratio slightly.
 I have not tested any other gluten free flour blends.
-Many blends do not work with yeast so read the back of the bag you have to ensure it will work with yeast.
+Many blends do not work with yeast, so read the back of the bag to ensure it will work with yeast.

-- If you use a blend not tested by me, and it doesn't contain a binder, you will need to add one teaspoon of xanthan or guar gum.
+- If you use a blend not tested by me that doesn’t contain a binder, you will need to add 1 teaspoon of xanthan or guar gum.

 - Store the bagels sliced in a zipper bag in the freezer.